HDHP/HSA Plan

 How does a typical doctor office visit work?

 When you go to your in-network doctor for a sick visit (beyond preventive care), your share of the cost is based on a negotiated rate.
 Your doctor’s office will send the claim to Aetna.
 Once Aetna processes the claim, you and your provider will know the amount you are responsible for paying.
-If you have a sufficient balance in your HSA fund, you can use your PayFlex debit card to cover the costs of the treatment.
+If you have a sufficient balance in your HSA fund, you can use your Inspira debit card to cover the costs of the treatment.

 After the deductible is met, you pay only the part of the cost each time you visit the doctor or medical provider.
 Once you have met the annual out of pocket maximum, the plan reimburses at 100% for the rest of the calendar year.
 Aetna provides online tools through Aetna Navigator to keep track of what you have paid.
-PayFlex administers the health savings account.
+Inspira administers the health savings account.

 Once you meet the deductible, you pay for only part of the cost each time you visit a doctor or hospital.
 For in-network services, the plan reimburses at 90% and you pay 10% for medical care that is not preventive (for out of network services you pay more).
 Once the amount you have paid reaches the out of pocket maximum for the calendar year, the plan reimburses at 100%.
 (Medical care received out of network are subject to reasonable and customary charges so you could pay more).